henry-the-vietnamese/list-module/README.md

 Create a list module containing several common Python list methods and built-in functions.

-Work on this project helps build a strong understanding of **lists** in Python.
+Working on this project helps build a strong understanding of **lists** in Python.
+It also indicates my ability to understand how each list method and built-in function works; and to implement them in my program.
-It is important to not only learn **lists**, but also comprehend and be able to implement them.

 # Implementation
 The program *list_function.py* solely contains functions that have been defined,